Last Updated on 4 months by admin

 Tips for breeding

-When the baby glass catfish are born, they should be fed with an abundant quantity of infusoria.
-After three to four days after they are born, it is important that they be given nauplius of artemia in a large quantity, as well as put a diffuser so that in this way the current can be in charge of dragging the food and can be embedded in the mouth of the small specimens.
-It is essential that there is directed overfeeding through a series of air diffusers so that the young can survive over time.
+When the young of the crystal catfish have been born they should be fed with an abundant amount of infusoria.
+When three to four days after birth it is important that they are administered to them nauplius of artemia in a large quantity, as well as put a diffuser so that in this way the current can be responsible for dragging the food and can be embedded in the mouth of the small specimens.
+It is essential that you have a directed superfeeding through a series of air diffusers and so that the offspring can survive over time.

-It is important to know that the diet of glass catfish is very varied, so their care is very easy.
-But it is not for this reason that importance should not be given to the different habits they may have, such as the inclusion of a balanced diet.
-In this way, a series of options can be offered to them within the pond, ensuring that they live in optimal conditions for a good time.
+It is important to know that the feeding of crystal catfish is very varied, so their care is very easy.
+But not for that reason we should not stop giving importance to the different habits they may have, such as the inclusion of a balanced diet.
+That way, you can provide a series of options within the pond, making them live in optimal conditions for a long time.

-The issue of feeding is important; this is because it is the source of energy it has so that it can have a long life in the pond.
-Noting that catfish are what parasitize other fish through lepidophagia or hematophagy, that is why special care must be taken with those who live with them and thus not cause disease or death.
+The issue of feeding is important, this is because it is the source of energy you have so that you can have a long life inside the pond.
+Emphasizing that catfish are what parasitise other fish, by means of lepidophagia or by hematophagia, that is why special care must be taken with those who live with them and thus not cause disease or death.

 - Frozen food.

 At first the crystal catfish may be a little shy when receiving the food that is being provided, but with the passage of time it will acclimatize to the feeding schedules that have been established and to the food that is given.
 This type of fish are the first to go up at the time they are fed, being very fast so on several occasions when going at a high speed they fail to take their food.